hackthedev/teardrop/README.md

 <br>

 ## Help
-If you're stuck with doing something on this project you can become a patron and get live help.
-This offer is limited to 4 people at the time.
-Issues will still be resolved as good as possible like before.
+If you're stuck with doing something on this project you can hit me up on Discord -> "Shy Devil#0001".
+Issues will still be resolved as good as possible.

 <br>